dyzqy/Zombotron-Games/README.md

 - First, Install [Flash Player](https://github.com/dyzqy/Zombotron-Games/raw/main/Flash%20Player.exe), its where you can play the flash games
 - (it will tell you to Either Preserve or Delete, click on **Preserve**.
 You will also have to do this for the .swf/Flash file)
 - Second, Download one of the flash games(they end with .swf), for example [**Zombotron 2**](https://github.com/dyzqy/Zombotron-Games/raw/main/Flash%20Games/Zombotron%202.swf)
-- Then drag the .swf file, or the Flash file(Whatever you perefer to call it) on the Flash Player that you installed before
+- Then drag the .swf file, or the Flash file(Whatever you perefer to call it) on the Flash Player.exe that you installed before
 - And you can enjoy and live your nostaligia again!

 (Video Explenation will be posted soon :D)